akveo/ngx-admin/DEV_DOCS.md

     }

    ```
-  Then, changing css class on some root element (nga-layout) we can change the page appearance in the runtime.
+  Then, by changing a css class on the root element (nga-layout) we can change the page appearance in the runtime.

+  - SCSS MAP
+    Moreover, to have an arbitrary amount of themes we need to store the variables as an `SCSS `.
+    Then, each component' styles (user components' styles) needs to be wrapped into `nga-install-component` mixing,
+    which will be called in a loop for each theme, setting its own variables.
+    Variables then accessible through `nga-theme(var-name)` function.
+    Finally, example of such component will look like:
+    ```
+      @import '@nga/theme/styles/component';

+      @include nga-install-component() {
+        div {
+          color: nga-theme(primary-fg);
+        }
+      }
+    ```

 - Disadvantages
-  - Double (triple, etc) size of generated css file.
+  - Double (triple, multiple) sizes of generated css file.

 - Possible future solution
   - CSS variables

-## Overrides

-Located in `theme/overrides`.
-Consists of a list of override modules (module here - is a group of 3rd party components).
-Each module consists of:

- - *.module.ts module file which imports and exports 3rd party modules.
- - styles - folder with 3rd party components` styles overrides.
-    - *.theme.scss - component theme override file

-- Problem
-  Theme also provides custom appearance for 3rd party libraries and frameworks, like bootstrap.
-We need to customize their styles in order to change their look and feel.

-- Solution
-  Override file per library.
-Override files are included in the resulting `theme.scss` file.
+// TODO: how to create custom themes

 ## JS Themes - // TODO

+TBD

 ## Documentation
-Documentation is generated with custom generator built on top of @nga/theme :)
+Documentation is generated by the custom generator built on top of @nga/theme.

 ## Release

-To start a new release (publish the framework packages no NPM) you need:
+To start a new release (publish the framework packages on NPM) you need:

 1. npm run release:prepare - this will create ready for publishing packages in src/.lib
 2. npm run release:validate - this will build prod & AOT builds of the playground app using prepared packages in src/.lib and run e2e tests again it.